h8ohmh/useful_linux_scripts/README.md

 * `fix_mssing.sh`
 fix missing handles one of the most frequently asked questions in LINUX: "Missing packages, libraries and dependecies".
 Running around the net I collected the most        possible solutions of that apt-get install problems into that file, meaning one has not more much researching if you got stuck on apt needs dependencies problems.
 Simply try  ` fix_missng.sh`on CLI and the shell script tries several tricks to install failed programs.

+* `stop_automount.sh`
+In case of disk disaster (USB sticks, SSDs, HDs) the comfort of a LINUX GUI is far more to hell, due to the automount (like in Windows).
+Stopping the automount behaviour by this script on can use tools like ddrescue, myrescue, testdisk, photorec, fsk_now.sh etc. to rescue your data of your disastered disk/stick etc. To start automount again simply reverse th commands by start and unmask